Rob Wiederstein

 Rob Wiederstein (born April 3, 1968) is an American politician.
 He represented District 11 as a Democrat in the Kentucky House of Representatives from 2019 to 2021.

 Early life

 Wiederstein was born in Louisville, Kentucky.
-He earned a BA in Economics from Hanover College in 1990 and a JD from Indiana University in 1993.
+He earned a BA in economics from Hanover College in 1990 and a JD from Indiana University in 1993.

 Political career

 Wiederstein was a judge for the 51st District Court in Kentucky from 1999 to 2016.

-In 2018, Wiederstein was elected to represent District 11 in the Kentucky House of Representatives.
-He is running for re-election in 2020.
+Wiederstein was elected to represent District 11 in the Kentucky House of Representatives in 2018 following the retirement of Robby Mills to run for the Kentucky Senate.
+He lost reelection in 2020 to Republican Jonathan Dixon.